Research and Development Incentives

 As a simple example, the tax benefit available in connection with R&D related costs of HUF 1 million could reach HUF 203,000 calculated on the basis of total revenue of HUF 6 million and total cost/expenditure of HUF 4 million.

-An official R&D qualification for the development projects may be requested from a competent authority (i.e., from the National Office of Intellectual Properties (NOIP)).
+An R&D qualification for the development projects may be requested from a competent authority (i.e., from the National Research, Development and Innovation Office (NRDI Office)).
 There are two types of qualification procedures: preliminary and subsequent.
-If the qualification of the project is requested in advance (i.e., prior to starting the project), the decision of the NOIP will be binding for the Tax Authority.
-Qualification of the project may be requested after starting the development project as well.
-The guideline of the NOIP in this case will not be binding for other authorities; however, most likely it would prove to be sufficient supporting documentation during a possible tax audit.
+The guideline of the NOIP will not be binding for other authorities; however, most likely it would prove to be sufficient supporting documentation during a possible tax audit.

 • R&D focused due diligence